-Ken Shyminsky Speaker, Vice Principal, Father
+Ken Shyminsky Speaker, Counsellor, Coach, Advocate

 Julie Spratt RN, Mother

-a Registered Nurse specializing in cardio-vascular intensive care.
+Julie is a Registered Nurse specializing in cardio-vascular intensive care.
 Her experience and knowledge in the medical field and pharmacology has been invaluable in navigating the roller-coaster treatment plans for our neurologically affected children.
 Julie draws upon her medical background and parenting experience to support families who are struggling to meet the special needs of their children.
 In addition to her professional background, Julie is also able to draw on her personal experiences as a person who herself has Tourette as well as general anxiety disorder and PTSD.

 To get more information about one on one counselling, parent presentations or professional presentations please contact Neurologically Gifted!